Coromandel holidaymakers told to stay put, fears strong winds could blow motor homes over

 The Coromandel is expected to be the hardest-hit region, despite heavy rain and strong winds expected to hit most of the upper North Island today.

-A heavy rain watch is in place for Auckland, Gisborne and for parts of Bay of Plenty, while gale easterlies are likely to hit Northland, Auckland, Coromandel Peninsula and northern Waikato.
+A heavy rain watch is in place for Auckland, Gisborne and for parts of Bay of Plenty, and gale easterlies are likely to hit Northland, Auckland, Coromandel Peninsula and northern Waikato.

 READ MORE: